ClearMotion/take-home-1/README.md

 Create a GET `/sessionSpeedVariance` endpoint.
 The endpoint should accept a single query string parameter `id` which is the ID of a session.
 We want the endpoint to find the variance (as defined in statistics) of all speed values of the session.

 We DON'T want you to create your own variance function.
-Instead, find and use an existing npm library.
+Instead, use the existing variance function in the NumPy library (https://numpy.org).
+Document the steps you took to install this dependency.

 Upon success, the endpoint should give this response: